unode/deep-learning-intro/_episodes/01-introduction.md

 some nice starting info here: https://machinelearningmastery.com/what-is-deep-learning/

+> ## History
+>
+> some benchmarks
+> DL is not new as a concept but availability of comp resources is now at stage that it can be done efficiently
+> some examples of interesting things that can be achieved using DL models
+>
+>
+{: . callout}

 > ## What is Deep Learning:
 >
 > Give multiple definitions of Deep Learning and discuss;
+> OR
+> show both bubble representations of AI-ML-NN-DL and AI-ML-DL, ask which is right
 >
 {: .discussion}

 > ## What is DL - solution
 >
 > learning outcome -> it is vague, find your own
+> OR
+> hah! both are right in some ways, explain why NN has its place there as well
 >
 {: .solution}